Mark Schauer

 Schauer was previously a member of the Michigan House of Representatives from 1997 to 2002 and a member of the Michigan Senate from 2003 to 2009, where he served as the Minority Leader from 2007 to 2009.
 In each legislative body, he represented Battle Creek and its surrounding region.
-In 2008, he was elected to the House of Representatives, defeating Republican incumbent Tim Walberg by 48.8% to 46.5%.
+In 2008, he was elected to the House of Representatives, defeating Republican incumbent Tim Walberg.
 A moderate Democrat, Schauer was defeated in a rematch with Walberg in 2010 by 50.2% to 45.4%.

 Schauer was the Democratic nominee for governor of Michigan in the 2014 election.
 He was defeated by incumbent Republican Governor Rick Snyder by 51% to 47%.
 After the election, Schauer became chairman of PAC Advantage 2020, which aims to help Democrats retake state legislative chambers.

 Early life and education

 Schauer was born and raised in Howell, Michigan.
 His mother, Myra (Trafton), was a registered nurse, and his father, Robert Schauer, was a high school science teacher.
 He was valedictorian of his class at Howell High School.
 He later graduated summa cum laude from Albion College in 1984, where he was a member of Tau Kappa Epsilon, Phi Beta Kappa, and the Gerald R Ford Institute for Public Policy.

 Schauer worked as an urban planner for the Calhoun County Planning Department, 1984–1987, while he completed a master's degree in public administration from Western Michigan University in Kalamazoo.
 He earned a master's degree in political science from Michigan State University in 1997.